 As your child ages, parental alienation can be reversed if they receive proper psychological treatment.
 However, it will not work if your ex-spouse’s behavior is not properly contained.

-Because parental alienation is one of the most severe types of emotional child abuse, your child will have lasting scars and lose the chance to developnormally.
+Because parental alienation in general and parental alienation against mother in particular is one of the most severe types of emotional child abuse, your child will have lasting scars and lose the chance to developnormally.
 Furthermore, your child is at high risk of growing up to become an alienator.

 How Can I Deal With Parental Alienation?